Housing yearly report

 Our ambition is that our residents are core to influencing our services and holding us accountable to help us improve.
 We want to create an effective approach to resident engagement that makes every customer contact count, encourages wider resident involvement in service delivery, and enables us to listen to tenants and use their insights to improve our services.

-We are forming co-production groups and workshops for each service area, where residents can review and shape our strategies, policies, procedures, and processes.
+This year, we have formed co-production groups and workshops for each service area.
+This has provided the opportunity for residents to review and help shape our strategies, policies, procedures, and processes.

 Improving our repairs service

-We know that our repairs service needed to improve because of your level of satisfaction with it and the number of complaints we received about it.
-We are increasing our capacity to respond to repairs by engaging a second day-to-day contractor and a specialist damp and mould contractor.
-We are making it easier for residents to report repairs directly by telephone, online, and to a member of staff.
+We know that our repairs service needs to improve because of your level of satisfaction with it and the number of complaints we received about it.
+We have made it easier for residents to report repairs directly by telephone, online, and to a member of staff.

 Improving your homes and estates

-We are completing a comprehensive stock condition survey during 2023 to 2024.
-This will enable us to effectively target capital spending and prioritise scheduled repairs to where they are most needed.
-A targeted capital investment programme should reduce the numbers of emergency repairs that are needed and help to increase tenant satisfaction.
+We completed a comprehensive stock condition survey during 2023 to 2024.
+This has enabled us to effectively target capital spending and prioritise scheduled repairs to where they are most needed.
+Our targeted capital investment programme will reduce the numbers of emergency repairs that are needed and help to increase tenant satisfaction.

 Improving your neighbourhood